The absent bow tie sign represents the loss of the normal appearance of the menisci on parasagittal MRI images and is suggestive of meniscal injury.

-The fascial tail sign refers to the linear/tapered extension of soft tissue tumours along the fascia.
+The fascial tail sign refers to the linear/tapered extension of soft tissue tumors along the fascia.

 The sign has been classically described in benign fibrous proliferations 1-4:

-The FBI sign is an acronym referring to the components that form a lipohaemarthrosis.
+The FBI sign is an acronym referring to the components that form a lipohemarthrosis.
 It stands for:

 Finger clubbing, also called "drumstick fingers", is a common clinical sign in patients with heart or lung disease.
 The term is used to describe an enlargement of the distal phalanges of the fingers, giving them a drumstick or club-like appearance.